Security program leadership and IT strategy for defense contractors. Both functions, one engagement.

-What actually goes wrong without security leadership in place: no one owns the compliance calendar, so deadlines arrive as surprises.
+What goes wrong without security and technology leadership in place: compliance deadlines arrive as surprises because nobody owns the calendar.
 DCSA reviews catch the organization unprepared because there is no point person maintaining readiness between reviews.
-Vendors get approved without security evaluation because there is no process.
-Incidents occur without a response plan because no one ever built one.
-The compliance posture that looked reasonable on a self-assessment starts looking fragile the moment an external examiner arrives.
+Technology decisions get made without evaluating the compliance implications: a new platform, a GCC High migration, an AI tool the business wants to adopt.
+Vendors get approved without a security review because there is no process for it.
+When something goes wrong, there is no incident response plan because nobody built one.

-Our background across FOCI, CMMC, and AI deployment means the engagement covers the full compliance landscape a defense contractor actually faces.
-One team.
-Three disciplines.
-No gaps in coverage when the conversation moves from CMMC scoping to FOCI annual recertification to an AI deployment decision that touches the SSP boundary.
+Our background across FOCI, CMMC, GCC High, and AI deployment means the engagement covers the full landscape a defense contractor actually faces.
+When the conversation moves from CMMC scoping to a platform decision to a FOCI compliance review, there are no handoffs between advisors.

-The vCISO engagement is defined at the start of the engagement and adjusted as the organization's needs change.
-Core coverage areas below.
+The scope is defined at engagement start and adjusted as the organization's needs change.
+Most engagements draw from both the security and technology leadership functions below.

 Executive-ready reporting on security posture, compliance status, and risk.
 Leadership gets clear answers to the questions they need to ask, not a technical briefing they cannot interpret.

 Tracking CMMC, FOCI, and contract compliance deadlines.
-Annual SF 328 recertification, SPRS score updates, SSP reviews, and contract action monitoring — nothing falls off the calendar.
+FOCI annual recertification support, SPRS score updates, SSP reviews, and contract action monitoring.
+Nothing falls off the calendar.

-Quarterly program reviews, annual CMMC recertification support, annual FOCI SF 328 recertification review, and scope adjustments as the organization's contracts, systems, or ownership structure changes.
+Quarterly program reviews, annual CMMC recertification support, annual FOCI recertification review and DCSA engagement support, and scope adjustments as the organization's contracts, systems, or ownership structure changes.
 Deliverable: quarterly security program review and updated risk register.

 What's the difference between a vCISO and a CMMC consultant?

 A CMMC consultant delivers a project: gap assessment, SSP, assessment prep, with a defined start and end date.
 A vCISO provides ongoing security leadership.
-We offer both — and the vCISO engagement typically includes CMMC compliance calendar management, SSP maintenance, and C3PAO assessment coordination as part of the retainer scope.
+We offer both.
+The vCISO engagement typically includes CMMC compliance calendar management, SSP maintenance, and C3PAO assessment coordination as part of the retainer scope.
 If your organization has already completed its initial CMMC build-out and needs someone to own ongoing compliance, the vCISO model is more appropriate than another project engagement.

 How many hours per month does the retainer include?

 Advisory hours are defined at engagement start based on the organization's size, compliance posture, and active requirements.
-A typical engagement for a 50–150 person defense contractor includes 10–20 advisory hours per month, plus availability for escalations.
-Engagements that include active compliance events — a DCSA review, C3PAO assessment, or major contract action — can be scoped with additional hours for the duration of that event.
+A typical engagement for a 10 to 300 person defense contractor includes 10–20 advisory hours per month, plus availability for escalations.
+Engagements that include active compliance events (a DCSA review, C3PAO assessment, or major contract action) can be scoped with additional hours for the duration of that event.
 The goal is to right-size the engagement to what the organization actually needs.

 We already have an IT director.
-Do we still need a vCISO?
+Do we still need a vCISO/vCIO?

-These roles are complementary, not redundant.
-An IT director focuses on operations and infrastructure — keeping systems running, managing vendors, maintaining the environment.
-A vCISO focuses on security strategy, compliance accountability, regulatory interface, and board-level risk management.
-Most defense contractors with an IT director and no CISO have a strategy and accountability gap — which is exactly what surfaces during a DCSA review or C3PAO assessment.
+An IT director focuses on operations: keeping systems running, managing day-to-day infrastructure, handling tickets and vendor relationships.
+The vCISO function sits above that: security strategy, compliance accountability, regulatory interface, and board-level risk reporting.
+The vCIO function sits alongside it: technology roadmap, platform decisions, and ensuring technology investments align with where the organization is going.
+Most defense contractors with an IT director and no executive-level IT or security leadership have a strategy and accountability gap that surfaces clearly during a DCSA review or C3PAO assessment.
 The IT director will tell you what systems exist.
-The vCISO tells you whether the compliance program holding those systems together is sound.
+The vCISO/vCIO tells you whether the program is sound and whether the technology is pointed in the right direction.

 Can the vCISO engagement cover FOCI compliance as well?

 Yes.
-Our background spans FOCI, CMMC, and AI — so the vCISO engagement can include FOCI compliance monitoring, contract action reviews, annual SF 328 recertification support, and DCSA engagement interface.
+Our background spans FOCI, CMMC, and AI.
+The engagement can include FOCI compliance monitoring, contract action reviews, annual FOCI recertification review support, and DCSA engagement interface.
 This is what makes the engagement particularly valuable for defense contractors facing both CMMC and FOCI obligations simultaneously.
 Most vCISO providers have deep security expertise.
-Very few have the FOCI operational background that comes from 16+ years inside a DCSA-scrutinized, FOCI-mitigated contractor.
+Very few have the FOCI operational background that comes from extensive time inside a DCSA-scrutinized, FOCI-mitigated contractor.

-Let's talk about what a fractional vCISO engagement looks like for your organization — size, compliance posture, active obligations, and what it would actually cost to have someone own the program.
+Most defense contractors at this size need both functions and can't justify two executive hires to get them.
+Let's talk about what a fractional vCISO/vCIO engagement looks like for your organization: compliance posture, active obligations, technology decisions on the table, and what it would cost to have someone own both.

 Schedule a Call32 CFR Part 170 took effect December 16, 2024.
 What actually changed from CMMC 2.0 and what your first 90 days should look like.